 Writing is an exploration.
 Even if we know what we want to write about, we still have to determine the who, what, when, where, why and how from many angles and choose from the plethora of results which one or ones best serve the story.

 This takes work.
 And, courage.
-Work because a story is not something created outside of us that requires a few adjustments here and there, although the inspiration for a story might be from something we had observed.
+Work because a story is not something created outside of us that requires a few adjustments here and there, although the inspiration for a story might be from something we had observed or experienced.
 Courage because when we have an idea, a word, an image that compels us to write, we enter within ourselves to pull that story forward to its near completion.

 Is there any other way for writers but to brave the fog and find their way to the stories they want to tell?